philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 When multiple address families are available, network packets may traverse different paths depending on the address family.
 Even when the same path is traversed, the path can exhibit distinct behaviors, e.g., dropping all or particular packets, especially in the presence of middle-boxes.
 In some cases, connectivity issues may only become apparent late in the communication process, for example, after a successful TCP handshake but before a TLS handshake succeeds.
-In such scenarios, clients restricted to a single address family—such as True IPv6-only clients—may experience complete loss of connectivity in these scenarios, while dual-stack clients often mask such failures by automatically falling back to another address family.
+In such scenarios, clients restricted to a single address family — such as True IPv6-only clients — may experience complete loss of connectivity in these scenarios, while dual-stack clients often mask such failures by automatically falling back to another address family.

-In addition to partial blackholing, MTU issues may only arise on one address family or behave differently with respect to MTU available, dropping of fragmented packets, ICMP messages, and due to on-path fragmentation in IPv4.
+In addition to partial blackholing, MTU issues may me limited to one address family or behave differently with respect to aspects like
+MTU available, dropping of fragmented packets, and ICMP messages generated.
+As only IPv4 supports on-path fragmentation, IPv6 is more dependent on working ICMP *packet too big* reporting.

 It is advisable to test for partial blackholing and MTU issues during deployment and integration testing by testing with IPv4-only and True IPv6-only clients to detect such blackholes.
 In case these issues can occur outside the testers' circle of control, it is advisable to simulate this type of failure and ensure that the application's behavior supports the detection and analysis of these errors.